billhsu/MiniQ/README.md

 The algorithm used for altitude heading reference system (AHRS) is **DCM complementary filter**.
 The system calculates altitude and controls the output PWMs of the four motors 1600 times per sec.
-It can be controlled remotely with bluetooth.
+It can be controlled remotely with Bluetooth(Bluetooth Serial Port Profile).

 For demo video:
 DemoVideo1: [优酷](http://v.youku.com/v_show/id_XNTc0MTE5NjY0.html) [YouTube](http://www.youtube.com/watch?v=iOF2OyRmbeg)